snirSha/Space-Invaders/README.md

 The goal is to destroy all enemy spacecraft without being hit (enemy spacecraft will reach our spaceship).

 ### Keys:
-* Right arrow key to right
+* Right arrow key to move right
-* Left Arrow key Turn left
+* Left Arrow key move left
 * spacebar for shooting